-You can establish a SEP if you are an employer or you have self-employment income.
+You can establish a SEP IRA if you are an employer or you have self-employment income.
 "Employer" includes a sole proprietor, a partnership, a C corporation, an S corporation, a limited liability company, and a limited liability partnership.
-You do not need employees to set up a SEP, but if you do have them, all eligible employees must be included as SEP participants.
+You do not need employees to set up a SEP IRA, but if you do have them, all eligible employees must be included as SEP IRA participants.

-How much can I contribute to a SEP?
+How much can I contribute to a SEP IRA?

-You can contribute up to 25% of compensation or $56,000, whichever is less, to an employee's SEP-IRA in 2019.
-Generally, when calculating the amount you can contribute in 2019, you can consider only the employee's first $280,000 of compensation.
-If you are self-employed, contributions to your own SEP-IRA are calculated differently.
-While the above limits also apply to you, your compensation is considered your net earnings from self-employment.
-Your net earnings from self-employment represent the net income you earned in the business that established the SEP, less the deduction for contributions to your SEP and the deduction allowed to you for one-half of the self-employment tax.
-A SEP may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
+IRS guidelines set the limits employers can contribute to an employee's SEP IRA each year.
+This year's guidelines are available in our SEP IRA Fact Sheet.
+If you are self-employed, contributions to your own SEP IRA are calculated differently.
+Your compensation is considered your net earnings from self-employment less the deduction for contributions to your SEP IRA and the deduction allowed to you for one-half of the self-employment tax.
+A SEP IRA may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.

-SIMPLE IRA plans offer a plan for small employers that is easy to administer and more cost effective than 401(k) plans.
-With SIMPLE plans is also known as the Savings Incentive Match Plan for Employees of Small Employers.
-You promise to match employee contributions dollar for dollar up to 3% of pay, or to make a "nonelective" contribution for all eligible employees, whether or not they contribute, equal to 2% of pay.
+SIMPLE IRAs offer a plan for small employers (with 100 employees or less) that is easy to administer and more cost effective than 401(k) plans.
+With a SIMPLE plan, employers promise to match employee contributions dollar-for-dollar up to 3% of pay, or to make a non-elective contribution for all eligible employees, whether or not they contribute, equal to 2% of pay.
 It’s important to note that the employer can only contribute a maximum of 3% per employee per year.

-A SIMPLE IRA plan lets your employees defer up to $13,000 of compensation in 2019 ($16,000 if age 50 or older).
-SIMPLE plans allow for pretax contributions and tax deferred investing with no discrimination testing and no plan administrative fees.
+A SIMPLE IRA plan lets your employees defer a portion of their compensation and make additional contributions if the employee is age 50 or older.
+The amount an employee can contribute is set by the IRS each year.
+View this year's guidelines in our SIMPLE IRA Fact Sheet.
+SIMPLE IRA plans allow for pre-tax contributions, tax-deferred investing with no discrimination testing, and no plan administrative fees.